-Develop your players’ handling with this rotation of activities.
-Quick to set up, it could form part of a warm-up routine.
-Each exercise has a challenge to keep players motivated to look to improve.
+Develop players’ handling with this rotation of activities, which could be part of a warm-up.
+Each exercise has a challenge to keep players motivated to improve.

-This process continues, with the ball moving around the box in one direction while the players move in another.
-Challenge the players to complete three “circles”.
-Then challenge them to do it, but no player holds the ball for more than three seconds.
+This process continues, with the ball moving around the box in one direction, while the players move in another.
+Challenge the players to complete three ‘circles’ – then, challenge them to do it, but with no player holding the ball for more than three seconds.
 Change the size of the box to suit.

 For less experienced groups, put the ball further away from the start.

-Put a receiver between two cones about 2m apart.
-Have a ball carrier 5m away.
-Have a blocker stand anywhere between the ball carrier and the receiver (they will normally stand closer to the receiver).
+A receiver starts between two cones, about 2m apart, with a ball carrier 5m away.
+A blocker stands anywhere between the ball carrier and the receiver (normally closer to the receiver).

 Adjust the distances to suit, but don’t make the receiving box too long – you want a high, looping pass.